ws-rush/vite-workshop/src/content/library-mode.md

 - `module`: An ECMAScript module ID that is the primary entry point to your program.
 - `exports`: The module path that is resolved when this specifier is imported.
 Set to `null` to disallow importing this module.

+Now in library `npm link` to link library to operationg system, and in other project `npm link super-cool-library` to use it.

 ## Supported Formats

 We didn't specify what formats we wanted, so Vite used Rollup's defaults of `es` and `umd`.
 But, it will support any of the following: